nuprl/website/blog/_src/posts/2019-03-09-pliss-learn-about-pl-implementation-in-a-castle.md

 - Developing Security-Aware Languages with Cristina Cifuentes;
 - Semantics-First Language Design with Sylvan Clebsch;
 - Compiler Design Patterns for Machine Learning by Albert Cohen;
+- Design and Analysis of Configuration Languages by Arjun Guha;
 - A Survey of V8 and WebAssembly by Ben L. Titzer;
 - Crafting User-Friendly Compilers by Nicholas Matsakis;
 - Static Program Analysis by Anders Møller;